Critical surface phase behavior governs hydrophobic attraction between extended solutes: Hydrophobic solvation and critical drying

 To establish that signatures of near-critical drying appear at the length scales characteristic of large molecules, we present new results from molecular dynamics (MD) simulations performed in the isothermal-isobaric (constant-$NpT$) ensemble.
 The simulations, described in detail in Appendix~\ref{app:mD}, utilize the widely adopted coarse-grained monatomic water (mW) model~\cite{MolineroMoore2009}, outlined in Appendix~\ref{app:mW}, whose vapor-liquid phase diagram and surface tension have been extensively characterized~\cite{CoeEvansWildingJCP2022}.
 The mW model effectively captures water's key structural and energetic properties, including its tetrahedral network and thermodynamic anomalies.
 Our study focuses on water in contact with an isolated, purely repulsive (and therefore maximally hydrophobic) spherical solute particle, with solute interactions described by a Morse potential as detailed in Appendix~\ref{app:interpot}.
 We analyze the behavior of three types of radial profiles to expose the near-critical behavior:

 \begin{enumerate}

 \item {\bf The average number density profile of water molecules}.
 This is defined as the ensemble average

-of the instantaneous density profile $\rho(r)=N(r)/4\pi r^2$, where $N(r)dr$ is the count of water molecules in a spherical shell extending from $r$ to $r+dr$.
+of the instantaneous density profile $\rho(r)=N(r)/4\pi r^2dr$, where $N(r)$ is the count of water molecules in a spherical shell extending from $r$ to $r+dr$.

-\item {\bf The local compressibility profile}, a response function that quantifies the strength of local density fluctuations.
-This provides insight into the hydro/solvophobicity of a substrate or extended solute.
-In the constant-$NpT$ ensemble used in this work, it is defined as:
+\item {\bf The local compressibility profile}, a response function that quantifies the strength of local density fluctuations, providing insight into the hydro/solvophobicity of a solute.
+In the constant-$NpT$ ensemble, it is defined as: